JuliaGraphics/ColorSchemeTools.jl/docs/src/makingschemes.md

 - an 'indexed list' of RGB values
 - three Julia functions that generate values between 0 and 1 for the RGB levels

-The diagrams in this section show: the elements of a colorscheme as individual swatches along the top; the changing RGB curves in the middle; and a continuously-sampled gradient below.
+The diagrams in this section show: the elements of a colorscheme as individual swatches along the top; the changing RGBA curves in the middle; and a continuously-sampled gradient below.

 ## List of colors